Yannahhh/Yannahhh.github.io/index.md

 <div class="intro" markdown="1">

-I am now a fourth-year Ph.D. candidate at the Hong Kong University of Science and Technology, supervised by Prof. [Huamin Qu](http://www.huamin.org) in the [VisLab](http://vis.cse.ust.hk).
+I am now a Postdoc at the Hong Kong University of Science and Technology, supervised by Prof. [Huamin Qu](http://www.huamin.org) in the [VisLab](http://vis.cse.ust.hk).
+I obtained a Ph.D. degree from the Hong Kong University of Science and Technology.
-I am awarded [Hong Kong PhD Fellowship Scheme](https://cerg1.ugc.edu.hk/hkpfs/index.html) and [HKUST RedBird Academic Excellence Award](https://fytgs.hkust.edu.hk/admissions/Admission-to-Hong-Kong-Campus/submitting-an-application/scholarships-and-fees).
+My PhD was awarded [Hong Kong PhD Fellowship Scheme](https://cerg1.ugc.edu.hk/hkpfs/index.html) and [HKUST RedBird Academic Excellence Award](https://fytgs.hkust.edu.hk/admissions/Admission-to-Hong-Kong-Campus/submitting-an-application/scholarships-and-fees).
 Before joining HKUST, I received a Bachelor’s Degree in the Software Engineering, Sun Yat-sen University, ranked 1/447.

-My research interests are in data analytics, data visualisation, and human-AI collaboration, in particular enhancing and optimising workflows for exploratory data analysis.
+My research interests include data visualisation and human-AI collaboration.
+I focus on designing intuitive interfaces and developing algorithms to enhance data communication and analysis, and facilitate data-driven decision-making.

 <span style="background-color:#f4ecfc; font-weight: bold;">I am on the job market now.
 Please contact me if you have any relevant positions or opportunities:) </span>